-Supply teachers and all contracted staff
+Supply Teachers and all Contracted Staff

 Where the school has to consider an allegation against an individual not directly employed by them, where its disciplinary procedures do not fully apply, for example, supply teachers provided by an employment agency or business (referred to in this section as 'the agency'), they will ensure allegations are dealt with properly.
-They will liaise with the local authority designated officer (LADO) to determine a suitable outcome and discuss with the agency whether it is appropriate to suspend the supply teacher or redeploy them to another part.
+They will liaise with the local authority designated officer (LADO) to determine a suitable outcome and discuss with the agency whether it is appropriate to suspend the supply teacher or redeploy them.